maxijonson/gpt-turbo/packages/nest/README.md

 ## Disclaimer

-This implementation of GPT Turbo is only a proof of concept.
-It is only intended to show GPT Turbo's compatibility with the framework.
+This implementation of GPT Turbo is only a **proof of concept**.
+It is only intended to show GPT Turbo's ability to be used in backend applications.
 A lot of features are intentionally left unsecured for the sake of simplicity. **This implementation is not intended for production use.**

+Furthermore, still in the pursuit of simplicity and minimal setup requirements, this implementation does not use a database.
+Instead, it uses [`lowdb`](https://www.npmjs.com/package/lowdb), a lightweight JSON database.
+This means that all of your data will be kept in a JSON file, which is definitely not ideal for production use and would actually be lost everytime it is deployed to some cloud services with an ephermeral file-system, such as Heroku or Render.

 ## Installation